Families/Researchers meeting 2023

 Bringing patients and their families together to accelerate research

 One of the major objectives of ELA International is to bring patients together at a global level, an indispensable condition for accelerating research.
 As President of ELA International, Guy Alba points out: “If we are not able to bring patients together when we start clinical trials, all of this is pointless.
 To test new treatments, it will take as many patients as possible to build cohorts and conduct these trials under good conditions.
 Only a structure like ELA International can do it for the benefit of all, because it is independent, because it is disinterested, because it has no conflict of interest, and because it represents all patients.”

 With this new international meeting format, patients from all over the world are gathered around the researchers and receive the same information at the same time.
 On this occasion, Guy Alba recalled the importance of Leuconnect, a clinical research support platform developed by ELA International that brings patients and their families together.
 He invited the largest number to register on https://www.leuconnect.com to be part of the Leuconnect community.

 This innovative and large-scale format provided by ELA has satisfied all participants and has once again given the opportunity to families to gather around the researchers.

 ELA Families-scientists virtuel meeting : online videos

-Each year, the ELA association organizes a meeting for patients and their families.
-Many researchers coming from all around the world will present the latest scientific and medical advances and answer the questions of patients and families.
+Every year, ELA organizes a meeting for patients and their families.
+Many researchers coming from all around the world present the latest scientific and medical advances and answer the questions of patients and families.
 This annual event is an exceptional opportunity for patients and their families to interact with scientists specialised in leukodystrophies and myelin diseases and learn from their diseases.